denniswang44/appointment-scheduler/README.md

 Appointments can be fetched for any particular user with a GET request.
 The `user_id` can be any positive integer and is passed in as a query parameter.

 Example query : `curl -i -X GET http://localhost:5000/appointments?user_id=345`

+## Future To-Do's

+With more time, I'd add some unit tests for this HTTP server to check the happy path as well as potential edge cases.